 Sacramento police officer badly wounded in shooting

-SACRAMENTO, Calif. – A Sacramento police officer was badly wounded Wednesday by a rifleman who also fired at officers trying to rescue her, it was reported.
+SACRAMENTO, Calif. – A Sacramento police officer was badly wounded Wednesday by a rifleman who also fired at officers trying to rescue her, according to reports.

 The officer was responding to a report of shots fired in a north Sacramento neighborhood when she was hit, KTXL-TV reported.